opencord/voltha/ponsim/v2/README.md

 make ponsim
 ```

-## Local
+## Standalone Mode

-In order to run the PON simulator as a standalone application, you need to do some manual setups
+To run the PON simulator in standalone mode, you need to do some manual setups.

 ### Protos